Pension policy in South Korea: Corporate pension

 However, population aging is imposing budgetary constraints on the government.
 Increased life expectancy, combined with a low fertility rate, will increase the old-age dependency ratio in Korea, "from 15 percent in 2010 to 71 percent in 2050."
 At the same time, the country is making efforts to privatize its pension system, as other developed Western countries have done.
 Korea lowered its replacement rate for the public pension to 50% in 2008, upon introducing the Basic Old-Age Pension.
 A further reduction to 40% is scheduled by 2028.

 The 2007 National Pension reform did not guarantee long-term financial solvency, but rather exacerbated the need for expansion of coverage.
 The reform sparked an outcry from social organizations.
-In combination with a gloomy social context post-2008, this resulted in a strong push in favour of free welfare in Korea, evident in the 2012 presidential election of Park Geun-Hye.
+In combination with the 2008 financial crisis, this resulted in a strong push in favour of free welfare in Korea, evident in the 2012 presidential election of Park Geun-Hye.
 But budgetary constraints forced the Park government to scale down its promises to increase spending without increasing tax.
 To fill the gap between budgetary constraints and the need for increasing social support for people over 65, the government will need to expand and strengthen corporate pension coverage as the second pillar in the income security system.
 2007 data showed that Korea had a gross public pension replacement rate of just over 40%, and private pension assets were less than 5% of GDP, indicating significant room for improvement.
 As at 2016, less than 2% of those enrolled in the corporate pension system were receiving payment in the form of an annuity.